-I rewatched Love, Rosie and again couldn’t hold my tears (sometimes I am surprised at what a soft-heart I am 😀 ) I don’t have special powers to extract more information than the producers try to convey in the movies but perhaps I manage to see more than the romance and what some people call “cheesiness” in romantic movies.
-I mean, the father-daughter relationship, the struggle of being a single mother at the age of 18 and saying goodbye to your dream school and career for that moment, going for your dream school and career but not finding happiness because you are far from your loved ones, never having the guts to announce your love and continue ending up with the wrong person again and again, being cheated on, luckily having friend and family support all along.. and finally without any expectations in terms of love, reaching your goal.
-And that also happens to be the moment when everything falls in place.
-OK, call it cheesy, but I love when you can find a piece of you in the main character.
-And if there is a happy ending, that makes me feel hopeful too.
+I re-watched Love, Rosie and again couldn’t hold my tears.
+I don’t have special powers to extract more information than what the producers try to convey in the movies but perhaps I manage to see more than just the romance and what some people call “cheesiness” in romantic movies.
+I mean, the father-daughter relationship, the struggle of being a single mother at the age of 18 and saying goodbye to your dream school and career, going for your dream school and career but not finding happiness because you are far from your loved ones, never having the guts to announce your love and continue ending up with the wrong person again and again, being cheated on but luckily having friend and family support all along.. and finally when you have given up on love but focused sorting other parts of your life, everything falls into place.
+OK, call it cheesy, but I love it when you can find a part of yourself in the main character.
+And if there is a happy ending to the movie, that makes me feel hopeful too.